Love Hina: Plot

-The story is a shōnen comedy that takes place in the Kanagawa Prefecture, and centers on Keitarō Urashima and his attempts to fulfill a childhood promise that he made with a girl to enter the University of Tokyo together.
+The series takes place in the Kanagawa Prefecture, and centers on Keitarō Urashima and his attempts to fulfill a childhood promise that he made with a girl to enter the University of Tokyo together.
 However, he has forgotten the name of the girl he made the promise to and hopes to be accepted into the university in order to find her.
-Having failed the entrance exam twice and with his parents no longer willing to support him, he goes to stay at his grandmother's hotel, only to find out that it has been converted into a female-only apartment.
+Having failed the entrance exam twice and with his parents no longer willing to support him, he goes to stay at his grandmother's hotel, only to find out that it has been converted into a female-only apartment (Dormitory).
 The tenants are about to kick him out when his aunt appears and announces that his grandmother has given him the title to the apartments.
 Much to their dismay Keitarō becomes the new manager of the family-owned girls' dorm Hinata House and must now balance his new responsibilities in addition to studying for the university entrance exam.

 At Hinata House, Keitarō meets Naru Narusegawa, who is also studying to enter the university.
 Naru ranks first in the whole of Japan on the practice exams, and Keitarō convinces her to help him study.
 As the two of them grow closer through their studies, and after Keitarō accidentally reads a small section of Naru's diary, he becomes increasingly convinced that Naru may be the girl with whom he made the promise.
 On the second day of the university exam, Keitarō asks Naru about the promise and is stunned when she tells him he is mistaken.
 Despite their studying, and Naru's mock exam results, they both fail the exams.
 The pair then have an argument and independently run off to Kyoto to clear their heads.
 While on their trip they settle their differences and meet Mutsumi Otohime, who lives in Okinawa and is also studying for the university exams.